French battleship Bouvet: Dardanelles campaign

 At around 13:45, de Robeck had ordered Guépratte to withdraw his ships so their British counterparts could take their turn against the Ottoman fortifications.
 Bouvet was at that time battling the fort at Namazieh, and her commander, Capitaine de vaisseau (Ship of the line captain) Rageot de la Touche, initially did not respond to Guépratte's instruction to follow Suffren out of the narrows.
 After Guépratte again ordered him to break off contact, de la Touche turned Bouvet south to withdraw.
 Shortly thereafter, Bouvet was rocked by a major explosion, followed by a large cloud of red-black smoke; observers aboard the other ships could not immediately tell whether she had been hit by an Ottoman shell, torpedoed by a shore-mounted torpedo battery, or if she had struck a mine.
 The escorting destroyers and picket boats raced to the scene to pick up her crew, but in the span of just two minutes, Bouvet capsized and sank.
 A total of 75 of her crew were pulled from the water; 24 officers and 619 enlisted men died in the sinking.
 Most of the survivors were rescued by the British destroyer Mosquito.
 The ship was in poor condition at the time due to her age, which likely contributed to her rapid sinking, though there was some speculation that her ammunition magazine exploded.
 Guépratte himself remarked that "that ship must have had poor stability."
 It was later determined that Bouvet had struck a mine, which was part of a field that had been freshly laid a week before the attack, and was unknown to the Allies.

 Despite the sinking of Bouvet, the first such loss of the day, the British remained unaware of the minefield, thinking the explosion had been caused by a shell or torpedo.
 Subsequently, two British pre-dreadnoughts, Ocean and Irresistible, were sunk and the battlecruiser Inflexible was damaged by the same minefield.
 Suffren and Gaulois were both badly damaged by coastal artillery during the engagement.
 The loss of Bouvet and the two British battleships during the 18 March attack was a major factor in the decision to abandon a naval strategy to take Constantinople, and instead opt for the Gallipoli land campaign.
 While the Franco-British forces began preparations for the attack, Bouvet's place in the fleet was filled by Henri IV.

 Wreck

 In the early 2010s, Turkish marine archaeologists conducted sonar surveys of many of the wrecks from the Dardanelles campaign, including Bouvet.
-Research on the wrecks had long been difficult, as the area is a busy maritime artery and the strong current combine to make diving difficult.
+Research on the wrecks had long been difficult, as the area's status as a busy maritime artery and the strong current combine to make diving difficult.
 The survey of Bouvet, which lies upside down on the sea floor, revealed that a 305 mm shell from an Ottoman shore battery had struck the ship at the waterline amidships on the same side as she struck the mine, which contributed to the fatal flooding that caused her to rapidly capsize and sink.